bHimes/FastFFT/docs/_docs/references/usage.md

     cufftSetStream(cuda_plan_inverse, cudaStreamPerThread);

     // The parallel in Fast FFT would be to create an empty FourierTransformer object, e.g.
-    // The template arguments are: ComputeBaseType, InputType, OtherImageType, Rank FastFFT::FourierTransformer<float, float, float, 2> FT;
+    // The template arguments are: ComputeBaseType, PositionSpaceType, OtherImageType, Rank FastFFT::FourierTransformer<float, float, float, 2> FT;
 ```